 The Government of Nepal has formally joined the Better Than Cash Alliance (BTCA) which is an alliance of governments, private sector and development organizations committed to accelerating the shift from cash to electronic payments.
 UNCDF supports the Ministry of Finance in Nepal shift from cash to electronic payments.

-Through Local Development Finance Practice, the Local Governance and Community Development Programme (LGCDP) Phase II, the Government’s national flagship decentralization programme in Nepal, brings quality basic services to all while ensuring the accountable delivery of local services through established institutions and systems.
+Through Local Development Finance, the Local Governance and Community Development Programme (LGCDP) Phase II, the Government’s national flagship decentralization programme in Nepal, brings quality basic services to all while ensuring the accountable delivery of local services through established institutions and systems.